Tetraethylammonium trichloride

-Tetraethylammonium trichloride (also known as Mioskowski reagent) is a chemical compound with the formula [NEt_{4}][Cl_{3}] consisting of a tetraethylammonium cation and a trichloride as anion.
+Tetraethylammonium trichloride (also known as Mioskowski reagent) is a chemical compound with the formula [(CH3CH2)4N][Cl3] consisting of a tetraethylammonium cations [(CH3CH2)4N]+ and trichloride anions [Cl3]-.
 The trichloride is also known as trichlorine monoanion representing one of the simplest polychlorine anions.
 Tetraethylammonium trichloride is used as reagent for chlorinations and oxidation reactions.

 Properties

 At room temperature, tetraethylammonium trichloride is a yellow solid which is soluble in polar organic solvents (e.g., methylene chloride or acetonitrile).
-As it is a strong oxidant and chlorinating agent it is reacting with most organic solvents.
-The trichloride can be considered as an symmetric anion as found in [NnPr_{4}][Cl_{3}], which is formed by a 3c-4e bond.
+As it is a strong oxidant and chlorinating agent it reacts with most organic solvents.
+The trichloride can be considered as an symmetric anion as found in tetrapropylammonium trichloride [(CH3CH2CH2)4N][Cl3], which is formed by a 3c-4e bond.

 Preparation

 Commonly, tetraethylammonium trichloride is prepared by the reaction of tetraethylammonium chloride and elemental chlorine in methylene chloride at room temperature.
 After evaporation of the solvent, tetraethylammonium trichloride is obtained as a yellow solid.